 Mom, dad and me in Yorkton, SK

-Based on what he went through it is not surprising that he taught me to be independent, stand up for myself, and to defend myself when need be.
+Based on what my Dad went through it is not surprising that he taught me to be independent, stand up for myself, and to defend myself when need be.

 The latter was helpful as I was overweight during elementary and high school and those who picked on me found out quickly that I too would push back hard.
 My nose is still slightly off kilter as a result.